NickyDaB/IGME-201/exercises/my_first_github_repo/my_first_github_repo.md

 At this point, I think we have successfully gotten our field experience with an introduction to version control.

-We just messed around with a text file, but eventually, we will do the exact same things with our C# scripts.
+We just messed around with a text file, but eventually, we will do the exact same things with our C# files.

 Congratulations!

 ## Submitting

-Don't forget to submit to the blackboard dropbox.
+Don't forget to submit to the mycourses dropbox.
 See the assignment for submission guidelines.